-I’m not saying plugins are inherently bad, but WordPress sites tend to load a ton of files because each plugin loads files independently of the others.
+I’m not saying plugins are bad, but WordPress sites tend to load a ton of files because each plugin loads files independently of the others.

 WordPress or not, it’s unrealistic to create a modern site that only loads seven files, but if we optimize our sites properly we can do much better then 100.